kapolyak/docker101-demo/README.md

 # Docker 101 - Demo

-A simple educational tutorial to demonstrate the building-blocks of Docker.
+A simple educational tutorial to get you to spin up your first Docker container.
 This repo includes a "hello world" node app that you should clone down (you don't need node.js on your local machine if you don't want to run the app locally).
-You'll go through the steps of building a Docker image for this app, running the container to run the app with Docker, pushing this image to Docker Hub, and pulling the image down from Docker Hub.
+You'll go through the steps of building a Docker image for this app and running the container to run the app with Docker.
+Optionally, you can also push this image to Docker Hub and pull it down on another machine to get a feel for the "magic" of Docker.

 ## Demo steps:

 ##### 0. Install Docker.
 Start Docker.
 Create a Docker Hub account.
 Login on the Docker client running on your local machine.
 Clone this repo.
 Navigate to the root directory of this app on your local machine.
 Take a quick look at the Dockerfile and .dockerignore file.

 A `Dockerfile` is just instructions for Docker on how to spin up your application inside a Docker container.
 If you look closely below, at some point Docker will run `npm install` and `npm start`.
 These are commands you would normally run manually if you wanted to run this Node app locally. `FROM node:8` is telling Docker it needs to pull down an image of Node 8 (which you can find on Docker Hub) in order to run this app.
-There are a bunch of other commands you can put in a Dockerfile.  `.dockerignore` is like `.gitignore`, which tells Docker what directories to not include in the image.
+There are a bunch of other commands you can put in a Dockerfile, which we won't go over. `.dockerignore` is like `.gitignore`, which tells Docker what directories to not include in the image.
 Refer to the [Docker official docs](https://docs.docker.com/get-started/) for way more information.

 ##### Dockerfile